not-lain/Automatic-AI-Creator/README.md

 # Automatic-AI-Creator

-// still developing
+##  under construction :)

-for now still working on the :
+for now still developing the beta version and adding the folling features:
+* tkinter interface
-* CNN
+* AI that creates CNN models
-* flask interface
+* flask web interface for the deployment of AI on a local data

+any contributions or suggestions are welcome